iaifi/iaifi.github.io/get-involved.md

 ## Researchers Beyond the Boston Area

+Official IAIFI affiliation is currently limited to those in the greater Boston Area, though IAIFI researchers participate in worldwide collaborations and many IAIFI events are open to the broader community.

 <img class="image image--sm" src="images/iaifi-logo-black-noborder.jpg" align="right" hspace="20" vspace="20"/>
 ### Receive Updates on IAIFI Events and Opportunities